trek-view/basecamp/_posts/2021-01-08-my-favourite-humanitarian-openstreetmap-summit-2020-talks.md

 Natalia da Silveria from the [GeoLab at the Universidad de Antioquia](http://www.udea.edu.co/) discusses the SIG en Bici (GIS in Bike) project that is researching how people navigate through cities on back to identify ways to optimise their routes (for speed, safety, etc.).

 This is project is particularity close to our hearts, [with our ongoing crowdsourced initiatives to build safer bicycle lanes in cities](/blog/2020/challenge-map-amsterdam-by-bicycle).
-I've already emailed the SIG en Bici team!
+I've already emailed the SIG en Bici team...